 Other questions that you could be asked to share are how you felt after stepping into a leadership role.
 Even if you haven’t had the official title, there are loads of times that you had to fill the shoes.
 May it be helping someone through a project, attending to the nuisance of putting together an office birthday party … even if it may be going outside to order your boss that mocha he entirely doesn’t deserve.
 Take charge of these situations and tell your story!

 Another common question is how you reacted when your team project failed.
-Take a shovel and dig deep into that painful grave and look at the pieces left of your coworkers.
+Take a shovel and dig deep into that painful grave and look at the pieces of your coworkers.
 Rather than focus on the negative aspects of the project, talk about how you recovered.
 Were you perhaps a better team after the fact?
 Did you learn something from the experience?
 All of this your interviewer is just dying to know.
 (No, not really.)
 Don’t let him down!

 What about that time when your coworker had to leave early from work?
 How did you respond?
 Did you try to hide the fact that he wasn’t feeling well or did you let him sink into the ground?
-A better response would be to admit to how you pitched in when you saw him struggle.
+A better response would be to talk about how you pitched in when you saw him struggle.
 Upper management like to hear their coworkers pitching in for one another.

 How to answer to the question

 Unless it’s something spectacular, it’s important to remember to use situations that have happened within the last year or three.
 Every answer should be related to work.
-However, if you are a brand-new worker, freshly out of school, it’s okay to refer to university or volunteer projects that you have worked on.
+However, if you are a brand-new worker, freshly out of school, it’s okay to refer to university or volunteer projects that you have previously worked on.
 While many school-related projects can result in a negative experience, try to steer away from the damage and talk about the growth and result.

 Assessment Centre … the what now?

-Sometimes, in interviews you are asked to attend an Assessment Centre.
+Sometimes in interviews you are asked to attend an Assessment Centre.
 These events are like an interview on steroids.
 Basically you will come in with countless other people of all kinds of backgrounds and be asked to participate in group interviews, take psychometric tests and roleplaying.
 Let’s come together again for a quick overview of how to survive such devastating situations:

-Group interviews – group interviews can be difficult.
+Group interviews can be difficult.
 Many times you will find yourself sitting in a room with a crowd ! (alright, more like 7 people) who all are just as qualified as you.
-This is intimating and many people question the purpose of these group interviews are.
+This is intimating and many people question what the purpose of these group interviews are.
 (Mainly, it is to save time.)
 Who knows, perhaps the company you are applying for massively messed-up and now needs to higher a huge sum of people and, guess what, you’re the one who gets to take the fall!
 So how do you survive this unnatural tidal wave?

 Confident: Remain confident with a pleasant smile – nothing too much, otherwise you could be considered a clown.

-It’s important to remember that a lot of these group interviews are put into place to demonstrate that you are team player.
+It’s important to remember that a lot of these group interviews are put into place to demonstrate that you are a team player.
 If you dominate the conversation, it is likely that you will not obtain the position.
 So, be aware of how much time you are using by your responses.
 Remain that confident person we know is deep down inside you and don’t freak out!